Corps Masovia Königsberg zu Potsdam: Corps Mascovia

-The Corps Masovia was founded in June 1830 and until 1935 played an important role at the Königsberg university.
-On occasion of the centenary in 1930, the Mazovian mayors donated a library cupboard with the arm coats of their 30 towns.
+The Corps Masovia was founded in June 1830 at the University of Königsberg in East Prussia and played an important role at the university for more than 100 years.
+For its centenary in 1930, the Mazovian mayors donated a library cupboard with the arm coats of their thirty towns.
+In 1935, Corps Masovia and all other student corps were forced to cease operations by the Nazi regime.